books header

 Total: 120 Credits

-• ENGL 400 Capstone: Seminar in Literary Research and Writing (only for students entering the major from Fall 2012)
+• ENGL 400 - Seminar in Literary Research & Writing

 For a full curriculum listing visit our catalog.